 devLatino's goal is to share knowledge and information with the Latino community from leaders in science and technology, and the digital space.
 We will showcase contributions from Latinos and Latin-Americans including bloggers, marketers, entrepreneurs, startups, social media experts, web and app developers, engineers, scientists, and educators. devLatino seeks to promote industry experts making strides in these areas.
 We will ask the experts to share their journey so that we call all learn from their successes and failures.

+So I initially created a podcast.
 The road to this podcast was a bit unexpected.
 I initially bought the devLatino domain in 2013 thinking it would simply be a blog.
-But it wasn’t until I attended a WordPress Miami meeting which focused on podcasting that the idea for devLatino truly began to take shape.
-The presenters at that meeting were Jared Easley, host of Starve the Doubts, and Ralph Quintero, founder of Happy Someone.
+But it wasn’t until I attended a WordPress Miami meeting that focused on podcasting that the idea for devLatino truly began to take shape.
+The presenters at that meeting were Jared Easley, host of Starve the Doubts and co-founder of Podcast Movement, and Ralph Quintero, founder of Happy Someone.
 They gave a great presentation and discussed their passion for podcasting.
 I immediately made the connection: podcasting + interviewing amazing and influential Latinos in Tech would be much more interesting than simply writing a blog about the subject.
 I definitely owe a huge THANK YOU to Jared and Ralph as their presentation planted the seed of what has grown into this blog and podcast show.
-I definitely want them to be on the show!

-As I mentioned earlier, I own and operate a marketing practice, Maziermedia, therefore I plan to interview some awesome people who are experts in Search, Facebook, Twitter, Pinterest, LinkedIn, email marketing, web design/development and more.
-I have some great guests lined up for the show and couldn’t be more excited to continue reaching out to my long list of interviewees.
-Thank you so much for joining me in this journey!
+Thank you so much for joining me on this journey.
 I guarantee that you will learn something new, grow your network, and be entertained.
-I have no idea where this Digital Empowerment Voyage (D.E.V…get it? dev!) will take us but that is the fun part.
-Wherever we go, I’m sure it we will all be better for it!
-Truly, a giant THANK YOU for listening to our podcast and reading our blog.
+I have no idea where this Digital Empowerment Voyage (D.E.V...get it? dev!) will take us but that is the fun part.
+Wherever we go, I’m sure we will all be better for it!
+Truly, a giant THANK YOU who were fans of the podcast and are now reading our blog.

 Follow me on Twitter: @jasonmazier